eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/examples-of-the-4th-dimension/index.md

 A dimension of scale is demonstrated by the onion layers example, and it is bi-directional, or polarized, like the three dimensions we are most familiar with.

 An object can be scaled up or down (in some cases you might think of it as in and out).
-It bends the mind a bit to imagine things scaling up or down to infinity, especially when you consider the alternative, a finite but unbounded line--a circle.
+It bends the mind a bit to imagine things scaling up or down to infinity, especially when you consider the alternative, a finite but unbounded line---a circle.

 In a loop, the infinitely large scale seamlessly meets up with the infinitely small scale, revealing that their differences are only apparent at a distance from each other.